 How do I join the Poetry Marathon?

-The sign up period in 2016 starts on July 11th and goes to the 19th.
+The sign up period in 2021 starts will start on June 1st, and close on the 19th of June.
+Keep an eye on this website and our Facebook page for updates.
 If you have just missed this period email us at firstname.lastname@example.org.

 How long do the poems have to be?